-Trump Calls For Military Forces On U.S. — Mexico Border
+Trump Calls For Military Forces On U.S.-Mexico Border

 The "U.S.-Baltic Summit" celebrates the 100th anniversary of independence for the three countries, following World War I.

-Throughout the Second World War and the Cold War, the Baltic countries were dominated by the Soviet Union.
+Throughout the World War II and the Cold War, the Baltic countries were dominated by the Soviet Union.
 They regained their independence in the early 1990s and joined NATO in 2004.

 Trump praised the Baltic countries' robust defense spending.
 Latvia and Lithuania devote nearly 2 percent of their economies to defense — a NATO benchmark — while Estonia spends slightly more than 2 percent.